-- Interviewing: interview others and use the information in your book.
+- Interview: interview others and use the information in your book.

-- Storyboarding: Using pictures, images or even words to visually organize your ideas just like classic Disney cartoons were created.
+- Storyboard: Using pictures, images or even words to visually organize your ideas just like classic Disney cartoons were created.

-- Dictating: Simply speak the information you want to have in your book and allow a machine and/or person to record and transcribe it into your book.
+- Dictate: Simply speak the information you want to have in your book and allow a machine and/or person to record and transcribe it into your book.

 Intro to Writing Personalities

 To keep it simple, I’ve identified two main personalities: Analytical Authors and Intuitive Authors.